 When imposing a detention, the school will consider whether doing so would:

-- > Compromise the pupil's safety - > Conflict with a medical appointment - > Prevent the pupil from getting home safely - > Interrupt the pupil's caring responsibilities
+- Compromise the pupil's safety

+- Conflict with a medical appointment

+- Interrupt the pupil's caring responsibilities.

 Parents and carers are expected to inform the school of any issues regarding detentions.